Chris Price (musician): Stop Talking (2017)

 On March 24, 2017 it was announced that Price's 5-years-in-the-making follow up to Homesick, entitled Stop Talking, would be released by Omnivore Recordings on May 19.
 The album features 14 tracks and was entirely produced, engineered & mixed by Price himself.
 A trailer was also released that previews a handful of songs and indicates the album will be released in limited quantities on vinyl exclusively at independent record stores.
 In advance of the release date, 3 songs premiered, entitled "Stop Talking", "Hi Lo" & "Man Down".

+In 2025, Uncut Magazine included "Stop Talking" in their list of the 500 best albums of the 2010's to Now.

-Linda Perhacs - I'm A Harmony (2017)
+Linda Perhacs - I'm a Harmony (2017)

-On September 22, 2017, Linda released her 3rd album I'm A Harmony on the Omnivore Recordings label.
-The album was produced by Pat Sansone of Wilco alongside Linda and Fernando Perdomo.
-Chris wrote 4 songs on the album, including the title track which developed out of an informal jam between Chris and Julia Holter.
+On September 22, 2017, Perhacs released her third album I'm a Harmony on the Omnivore Recordings label.
+The album was produced by Pat Sansone of Wilco alongside Perhacs and Fernando Perdomo.
+Price wrote 4 songs on the album, including the title track which developed out of an informal jam between Price and Julia Holter.

 Jeffrey Gaines (2018)

-It was announced on November 20, 2017 that Chris Price has produced a new album for Jeffrey Gaines entitled Alright.
-The album, which is being released on January 26, 2018, has 10 songs all produced, engineered and mixed by Price and features the band Jackshit (Val McCallum, Davey Faragher and Pete Thomas) on all songs.
+It was announced on November 20, 2017 that Price had produced a new album for Jeffrey Gaines entitled Alright.
+The album, which was released on January 26, 2018, has 10 songs all produced, engineered and mixed by Price and features the band Jackshit (Val McCallum, Davey Faragher and Pete Thomas) on all songs.
 The album was recorded live in the studio in three days.